obie/instant18n/README.md

 => Hola mundo!
 ```

-This will attempt to translate the text associated with the key hello_world to the English language using the GPT-3 language model.
+This will attempt to translate the text "Hello world!" to Spanish using the GPT-3 language model.
 If the translation is successful, the translated text will be returned.
 If the translation fails, the original text (or GPT error) will be returned.

 ### Options

+`I18n.it(text, lang, opts)`

 The `it` method accepts the following parameters:

 - key (required): The key associated with the text to be translated.
 - lang (required): The language to translate the text to.
 Defaults to the default language set in the I18n module.
-- class: if you pass in css classes with the `classes` option, the method will return the translation wrapped in a `div` tag, instead of plain text.
+- class: if you pass in css classes with the `class` option, the method will return the translation wrapped in a `div` tag, instead of plain text.

 Additional options that affect caching:
 - force: force a cache miss